(Amazon UK link) |

 As a book for reluctant or struggling readers, particularly (without wishing to be sexist) boys, it seems like a great idea.
 My grandson is far from reluctant as a reader, but he found the adventure exciting.
 He has already now read it again himself, and hopes to find others in the series.
 My granddaughter seemed to like it too, and wasn’t at all worried by the violent aspect.
 They were confident enough that good would overcome evil, and that the three main characters - Jack, and two students who befriend him - will continue to have more adventures in the subsequent books in the series.

-It wasn’t a bad story; the chapters are short, and it evidently appealed to this age group, although I found the storyline rather predictable.
-The basic idea felt just a tad overdone: two young boys and a girl who meet at a boarding school join forces to defeat the powers of darkness.
-And some of the detail felt rather gory even for me, though it didn’t appear to bother my grandchildren.
+It isn’t a bad story.
+The chapters are short, and it evidently appeals to this age group, although I found the storyline rather predictable.
+The basic idea feels just a tad overdone to me: two young boys and a girl who meet at a boarding school join forces to defeat the powers of darkness.
+And some of the detail seems rather gory to me, though it didn’t appear to bother my grandchildren.

-At the end there’s a kind of history of the ‘Hero Academy’ school in conversational form, along with a few other details such as daily timetables, so it’s evidently well-thought-out.
-I’m not sure I would recommend it; there are many better books for this age-group.
+At the end there’s a kind of history of the ‘Hero Academy’ school in conversational form, along with a few other details such as daily timetables.
+So it’s evidently well-thought-out.
+I’m not sure I would recommend it, however.
+In my view, there are many better books for this age-group.
 But young children like what’s popular with their friends, and it’s certainly better than the introduction would suggest.

 Review copyright 2022 Sue's Book Reviews